Recording Incidents is a critical part of any business’s health and safety system. For most businesses, it’s something that’s required by law!

 Who can see Incidents?

-By default, only Event Managers and Team Leaders can see Incidents in Blerter.
-They are not visible to general crew members unless you change the settings of the Crew Role.
+By default, only Channel Owners and Managers can see Incidents in Blerter.
+They are not visible to general Members unless you change the settings of the Members Role.

 What happens when a new Incident is added?